Learning Visual Representations for Transfer Learning by Suppressing Texture

-This work is supported in part by, by the US Defense Advanced Research Projects Agency (DARPA) Semantic Forensics (SemaFor) Program under grant HR001120C0124.
+SM was supported in part by, by the US Defense Advanced Research Projects Agency (DARPA) Semantic Forensics (SemaFor) Program under grant HR001120C0124.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the DARPA.
 AS was supported by an ONR MURI grant N00014-20-1-2787.
 JC was partly supported by the NRF grant (No.2022R1A2C4002300), IITP grant (No.2020-0-01361-003, AI Graduate School Program (Yonsei University), 10\%, No.2021-0-02068, AI Innovation Hub, 10\%) funded by the Korea government (MSIT). }